 Therefore, I pray you, gentle father dear, to teach me what love is: you have reduced to love both each good and its opposite.

-The question is “che mi dimostri amore” — teach me what love is — and there is no better primer on this subject of love than the one provided by the great tradition of the courtly love lyric, a tradition that is seriously explored in the Commedia, and particularly in Purgatorio.
+The question is “che mi dimostri amore”: show me what love is, teach me about love.
+There is no better primer on the subject of love than the one provided by the great tradition of the courtly love lyric, a tradition that is seriously explored in the Commedia, and particularly in Purgatorio.
 The classical Roman Virgilio therefore offers an explanation of love that is rooted in the vernacular lyric tradition that began with the Occitan poets in the South of France and moved to Italy via the Sicilian poets in the court of Frederic II.
-This is a tradition that we first encounter in this commentary in glossing Inferno 2 and Inferno 5.
+This is a tradition that we first encounter in this commentary in glossing Inferno 2 and Inferno 5 and that Dante will feature in high relief in Purgatorio 24 and Purgatorio 26.

 L’animo, ch’è creato ad amar presto, ad ogne cosa è mobile che piace, tosto che dal piacere in atto è desto.
 (Purg.
 18.19-21)